-Special Situations.
+Hybrid Capital.
 The Fund may invest in debt and equity securities of companies in need of strategic capital to accomplish a range of growth objectives or that are in a "transition" and do not have access to traditional capital markets.
-Special situations investments may include (i) credit-oriented investments, (ii) structured equity, (iii) stressed credit, and (iv) opportunities arising due to market dislocations.
+Hybrid capital investments may include (i) credit-oriented investments, (ii) structured equity solutions, and (iii) stressed / dislocated investments, with the aim to provide equity-like returns with downside protection.

 Other Investment Strategies.
 The Fund may also invest in notes, bills, debentures, convertible and preferred securities, government and municipal obligations and other credit instruments with similar economic characteristics.
 In addition, from time to time, the Fund may invest in or hold common stock and other equity securities incidental to the purchase or ownership of a credit investments or in connection with a reorganization of a borrower.
 The Fund may engage in short sales.
 To a limited extent, the Fund may also use derivatives to gain investment exposure to credit instruments, provide downside protection and to dampen volatility.
 In particular, the Fund may seek to hedge all or a portion of the Fund's foreign currency risk through the use of foreign currency forward contracts.
 Derivative instruments used by the Fund will be counted toward the Fund's policy of investing at least 80% of its assets in private credit instruments.
 As a result, the market value of a derivative instrument that provides the Fund with indirect exposure to private credit instruments will be counted toward the Fund's 80% policy.
-Derivatives may allow the Fund to increase or decrease the level of risk to which the Fund is exposed more quickly and efficiently than transactions in other types of instruments are consistent with the Fund's investment objective, strategies and policies and permissible under the 1940 Act or any applicable exemption therefrom.
+Derivatives may allow the Fund to increase or decrease the level of risk to which the Fund is exposed more quickly and efficiently than transactions in other types of instruments.
+The Fund may invest in securities of other investment companies, including ETFs, to the extent that these investments are consistent with the Fund's investment objective, strategies and policies and permissible under the 1940 Act or any applicable exemption therefrom.
 The Fund may invest in other investment companies to gain broad market or sector exposure, including during periods when it has large amounts of uninvested cash or when the Adviser believes share prices of other investment companies offer attractive values.